DIY

 STEP 6: INSTALL SUPPORTS

-Install your 1x3s by screwing them into the studs.
-We started from the ground and measured 24″ from the ground and marked that measurement in 4 places.
-We then placed a level on the 1×3 and lined it up with the measurements until it was level.
-For the rest of the shelves, we measured 16″ from the top of the 1×3 to the bottom of the next 1×3 to account for the shelf width.
+Install your 1x3s by screwing them into the studs using 3″ screws.
+We started from the ground and measured 24″ from the ground and marked that measurement in the middle.
+We then placed a level on the 1×3 and made adjustments until it was level.
+For the rest of the shelves, we measured 15 3/4″ from the top of the 1×3 to the bottom of the next 1×3 to account for the shelf thickness.

 STEP 7: PREP FOR PAINT

 Test all of your shelves for sizing.
 Make adjustments if needed.
 If the shelves have a little gap along the back or sides, don’t worry, we will fix that!
-Once you are content with the sizing of all of the shelves, label the front and location.
+If your shelves were unique sizes, label them so you know where they’ll go after being painted.

-Caulk and spackle.
 You’ll want to caulk the underside of the support boards, but you can wait to caulk the top until after the shelves are installed.
 Spackle all of the screws and any imperfections in your boards.
-If you opted to get common board (we did), spackle any big knots in the wood.
+If you opted to get common board, spackle any big knots in the wood.
 Once the spackle is dry, you can lightly sand off any excess using 220-grit sandpaper.

 MDF shelves in closet